Undergraduate Academic Programs

 Complete each of the following courses:

-+ Courses followed by an N&M notation apply toward completion of both the major requirement and the general education, natural and mathematical sciences requirement.
++ Courses with a N&M notation may apply toward both major requirements and the general education, natural and mathematical sciences requirement.

-+ Courses followed by an S&H notation apply toward completion of both the major requirement and the general education, social and historical studies requirement.
++ Courses with a S&H notation may apply toward both major requirements and the general education, social and historical studies requirement.

 Special Opportunities